Kansas City Chiefs vs. Washington Football Team NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - At home this season, Washington is winless against the spread, and 1-2 overall.

-- In three home games this year, Washington has gone over the total twice.
+- In three home games this season, Washington has hit the over twice.

-- On the road, the Chiefs are unbeaten ATS (1-0) as 6.5-point favorites or more.
+- Away from home, the Chiefs are unbeaten ATS (1-0) as 7-point favorites or more.

 Powered by Data Skrive.